Revature-RevSpace-2/revspace-application/README.md

 # RevSpace
 ## Project Description
 RevSpace is a full-stack web application that allows users to register for an Account to make posts on the Social Media Application.
 Posts can be liked and commented on by other various users.
-Users are also able to modify their own user profiles.
+Users are also able to modify their own user profiles, including changing their password to log in with.
+Users can follow particular other users to quickly see posts from those users.
+A notification system informs the user of new comments, follows and likes on posts.
+Users can search for other users by their email to see profile and follow if desired.

 ### Environment / Technologies
 Spring MVC, Git, Java, Angular 4, AWS S3, Spring Test, JUnit4, Selenium, Spring Boot, Spring Data, Jenkins, Cucumber, Postman, Spring Test, Spring AOC, Log4J, Maven